05/26/2015

 B&M Market

 In quintessential Bourdain form, the next stop was a small unknown minimarket in Miami's Little Haiti neighborhood.
 B&M Market impressed the chef with its grocery store and four seat cafe by serving him some phenomenal jerk chicken along with a bowl of curried goat and cow foot soup.
 B&M's local reputation and now national recognition solidify it as home to some of the best Jamaican food in town.
-B&M Market219 NE 79th St
+B&M Market

 Miami, FL 33138